benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q003-2.png)

 A quantifier has one connection on its left side, and two or more branches on its right side.
-We'll call the left side of the quantifier 'the left component', and anything that follows a branch, up to the end of the branch, 'a right component'.
+We'll name the left side of the quantifier 'the left component', and anything that follows a branch, up to the end of the branch, 'a right component'.

 **The first way to use quantifiers:** The left component ends with an entity (yellow/aggregated/blue/logical/red), and each right component starts with: